Different Metrics for Different Markets

 3. Relationships are your moat In a small market, your reputation is everything.
 Treat every customer well.
 Word of mouth is your best marketing channel.

-4. Plan for the long haul Cambodia isn't going to produce a $10B exit tomorrow.
+4. Plan for the long haul Cambodia may not produce a $10B exit tomorrow.
 But it can produce dozens of sustainable, profitable businesses over decades.
 We play the long game.

 The Opportunity

-There's freedom in optimizing for your own context rather than someone else's.
+There's freedom in understanding your own context and building for it, rather than measuring yourself against someone else's yardstick.

-We're not trying to replicate Silicon Valley in Southeast Asia.
-We're building something uniquely Cambodian—tech companies that serve Cambodian needs, employ Cambodian talent, and contribute to Cambodia's development.
+We're building something uniquely Cambodian — tech companies that serve Cambodian needs, employ Cambodian talent, and contribute to Cambodia's development.
+That doesn't mean we're against Silicon Valley's model.
+It means we're complementing it with something different.

-That's the vision.
-And thirteen years in, I'm more convinced than ever that it's the right one.
+Different games, both valid.
+And fifteen years in, I'm more convinced than ever that our approach is right for this market.